fpscloud/Identity-Authentication/README.md

 ```
 <div class="widget__box">...</div>
 ```
-The classes are named uniquely, so that it doesn't interfer with your other styles.
+The classes are named uniquely so that it doesn't interfere with your other styles.

 Please include our styles.css as a link in your head, or copy everything in styles.css and place it in a style tag in your head.

 ## JS
 You can choose to go with your own approach on handling the HTTP requests.
-Here, we have handled it with [axios](https://github.com/axios/axios), delivered on CDN
+Here, we have handled it with [Axios](https://github.com/axios/axios), delivered on CDN

 You need to fill in your provided Credentials here to successfully send requests to the server.